openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Clears the texture.

+Clears / frees the texture memory, if something was already allocated.
+Useful if you need to control the memory on the graphics card.

 The internal GL texture ID is only released if this is the last texture using it.